stellarnode/elixir-api-example/README.md

 # ElixirApi

-This is a basic example of an API build with Elixir/Phoenix.
+This is a basic example of an API built with Elixir/Phoenix.

 The API is accessible at `/api/posts`.